garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 git clone https://github.com/scotch-io/scotch-box .
 ```

-## Customize the Vagrant box
+## Customize the Vagrant Box

-The default Scotchbox is a good start, but we want to make a few changes
+The default Scotch Box is a good start, but we want to make a few changes
 so it works well for OctoberCMS and Heroku.

 ### Change the mapped `public` directory